dartmouth-dltg/local_contexts_projects/README.md

 ## Configuration

-This plugin accepts three configuration options.
-These options control the visibility of Institution Notices as facets in the staff application, control the visibility of Institution Notices as facets in the PUI, and configures the homepage to display the Open to Collaborate Notice on the PUI homepage.
-Set either `staff_faceting` or `public_faceting` to `true` to enable Institution Notices facets in that area.
-Set `open_to_collaborate` to `true` to enable the display of the Open to Collaborate Notice on the PUI homepage.
+This plugin accepts two configuration options.
+These options control the visibility of Local Contexts associated projects as facets in the staff application, control the visibility of Local Contexts associated projects as facets in the PUI, and sets the Local Contexts API base URL.
+If the API base URL is not  set in the config, the url is assumed to be `https://localcontextshub.org/api/v1/`

+Set either `staff_faceting` or `public_faceting` to `true` to enable Local Contexts associated projects facets in that area.

 ```
+    AppConfig[:local_context_api_url] = "https://localcontextshub.org/api/v1/"

     AppConfig[:local_context] = {
       'staff_faceting' => true,
-      'public_faceting' => true,
-      'open_to_collaborate' => true
+      'public_faceting' => true
     }
 ```

 ## Stylesheet Changes

-To accomodate the use of Institution Notices in Staff PDF exports, the ead to pdf stylesheet has been modified.
+To accomodate the use of Local Contexts labels & notices in Staff PDF exports, the ead to pdf stylesheet has been modified.
 Please replace your core version in
 ```
     stylesheets/as-ead-pdf.xsl